 - Straps should be reasonably tight to help prevent pressurized air from escaping.
 If they’re too loose, you may struggle to get the pressure you need for a good night’s sleep.

 - Make sure that straps aren’t too tight!
-This can cause puckering or moving, which will result in pressurized air escaping just like if the straps were too loose.
+This can cause puckering or moving, which will result in pressurized air escaping in the same way as if the straps were too loose.

 - If you breathe through your mouth and are opting for a nasal mask alone, consider opting for a chin strap to help keep your mouth closed.